mourouzidou/zebrafish_development/progress.md

 I also attach a notebook to help have an idea and mention some of my key questions in the corresponding places of the analysis.
 Here is a more detailed idea and quesiton list:

-* From the distribution of the total reads of each cell inside a pseudobulk we see that: some pseudobulks show a wide distribution meaning either that there is some technical noise so we should account for that by discarding the highly variable pseudobulks or by quantile normalize them so that all the distributions will be forced to be identical.
+* From the distribution of the total reads of each cell inside a pseudobulk we see that: some pseudobulks show a wide distribution meaning that there is either actual biologican signal or some technical noise so we should account for that by discarding the highly variable pseudobulks or by quantile normalizing them so that all the distributions will be forced to be identical.

 * Are there some celltype/ time points that are expected to be more or less involved in gene regulation (especially during embryonic development)?
 It seems that for the same cell type as the time passes, the overall read depth decreases.
 Is this something that we expect?
 Could this help us contextually filter or transform the data?